JackSzwergold/Writing/memories/Being Dragged to See the Pharaoh.md

 I remember at that moment, one of my brother’s friends knelt down near me and started talking about the hieroglyphics.
 I looked at him and heard him speak, but I didn’t care about what he was saying.
 I wasn’t dissociated, but just didn’t care and just waited for him to stop talking.

 And when he did, I looked past him and saw some sign on the wall that had a street number on it.
 I believe it was the 81st Street exit or something like that.
-I made a mental note of the street number since I wanted to look it up on a map to figure out what subway station was nearby so—in the case I was dragged to this place again—I could just sneak out while my brother wasn’t looking and take the subway back home.
+I made a mental note of the street number since I wanted to look it up on a map to figure out what subway station was nearby so — in the case I was dragged to this place again — I could just sneak out while my brother wasn’t looking and take the subway back home.

 Before you knew it, whoever was in the bathroom was out and we were all headed outside.

-My brother said we would both go to get the car while his wife—and those random friends of theirs—waved goodbye to me.
+My brother said we would both go to get the car while his wife — and those random friends of theirs — waved goodbye to me.
 Have no idea who they were and have no idea why they were there.

 We neared the car, he opened up the passenger door and I got in.

 As I sat in the passenger seat my brother turned to me and said, “Shhh… This is a big surprise!”
 I have no idea what he was talking about, but then he pulled out some steering wheel cover/grip he had bought from some store.
 When?
 I don’t know.
 Why?
 No clue.
 But apparently this was some big secret surprise he was sharing with me as if I gave a shit.

 It was a basic steering wheel grip but to him it was a big deal.
 He pulled it out of its packaging and putting it on the steering wheel itself as he talked to me and explained how I should not talk to his wife about this.
-I quietly said, “Okay…” while trying to understand how I—a 9 year old kid—was supposed to keep something that was visually obvious as a steering wheel cover a “secret” from his wife.
+I quietly said, “Okay…” while trying to understand how I — a 9 year old kid — was supposed to keep something that was visually obvious as a steering wheel cover a “secret” from his wife.
 I mean, he just put it on in their car, right?
 And she would surely notice it right away if not later on when she was driving it?

 As he continued to talk to me about how his wife wouldn’t like it, she suddenly showed up and stuck her head into the driver’s side window, condescendingly pushed her finger on the steering wheel cover and started to argue with him in Hebrew.